orthodoc/medtoolkit/_pages/home.md

 solution-title-two: And extract satisfaction at work.
 cta-text: Click here for your free 7-part guide to claiming your time
 ---
-You took the mandatory med courses.
-You spent quality time diligently following what your teachers taught you.
-You are not deficient in skills.
-You were different from your techy friends.
+You took the mandatory medical courses.
+You spent quality time with your teachers.
+Your skills are better than the average doctor.
 You wanted to make an impact in the lives of people.

-I am here to say --- *you still can*.
-But first you have to get rid of that feeling of helplessness.
+My friend --- *you still can*.
+But first you have to get rid of that helpless feeling.
 You were born to be a leader.
 Your patients are looking for you to lead them out of their problems.
-You *cannot do* that by brushing aside your own problems.
-Learn to be your true self.
+You *cannot do* that by brushing aside your own *issues*.
+Its not selfishness.
+It is about being decisive.

-The world has transformed while you were busy pouring yourself over medical books and journals.
-Its not the industry that drives the world any more.
-The key word is *information*.
+The world has transformed while you were busy consuming medical books and journals.
+The industry doesn't drive the world any more.
+It is the age of *information*.
 [The Third Wave](https://goo.gl/88Kj11) is here.
-The old medical bag has not only gone out of fashion, but has turned irrelevant.
-Now we need a different set of tools for the digital world.
+The old medical bag has gone out of fashion, and is irrelevant.
+We need different tools for the digital world.
 Come with me on a journey to explore the digital landscape!
-I have a spanking new toolkit for *you*.
+I have a brand new toolkit for *you*.

 You don't have to tread the lonely path anymore!
 Welcome.